Home

 If you don't already have a web page, or don't know what FTP is about, this is not the best choice for you to start out with.
 It can get quite complicated initially.
 Once set up and running, this method works quite well and is easy to operate.
 However, this is the system that tends to give people the most trouble getting started, especially if you don't have any experience troubleshooting FTP problems.
 Check my FTP page for more on File Transfer Protocol.

 For this option, you will need to obtain a webcam software program.
 A few webcams come with free webcam software.
-I now use TinCam which costs $19.00 US.
-I have used both ConquerCam which costs $15, and booru WebCam which is free, but I can no longer recommend those programs.
-There are some bugs in both and they apparently aren't being updated or fixed.
-(It has been 4 years since ConquerCam was updated, and the author of booru WebCam doesn't respond to my queries on bug fixes.)
-There are many other webcam programs available.
-Check my webcam software page for a few, or search the web for Webcam Software.
+My cameras now use TinCam which costs $19.00 US.
+Check my webcam software page for a few options, or search the web for Webcam Software.
 Prices can run from free or just a few dollars to very expensive, depending on brand, version and how you plan to use the software.

 Once installed and connected to your webcam, you need to setup the FTP system within the program.
 Depending on the software, you may need to build and put in place a web page "wrapper" to show your webcam image.
 I'm not going to get into web page construction here because this can become complex and is beyond the scope of this article.
 Some webcam programs come with built-in web page builders, others don't; it depends on the program.
 The JavaScript I use for my wrapper page can be found on my JavaScript page.
 If you want to see how my webcam pages work, open one of my popup window webcam pages, right click on a blank area, and chose View Source.
 You will need to have a basic knowledge of html to understand what you are looking at.